Chapter 2.19

 B. Membership.

-1. The Commission shall consist of a minimum of five voting members, of which one must be a resident of the City of Airway Heights.
+1. The Commission shall consist of a minimum of five voting members who must be residents of Airway Heights or Spokane County.

 2. Appointment.
-Members of the Arts Commission shall be nominated by the Mayor and confirmed by a majority vote of four members of the City Council.
+Members of the Arts Commission shall be nominated by the Council Chair and confirmed by a majority vote of four members of the City Council.
 Arts Commissioners shall be selected without respect to political affiliations and shall serve without compensation.

 3. The Commission should be composed of the following members when possible: